 - International Rose Test Garden – take a stroll along the paved trail through the garden to marvel at the hundreds of rose varietals being tended to with loving care.
 Don’t forget to stop every now again to smell the roses!

 The Columbia River creates a natural border between Oregon and Washington.
 If you don’t have a car, you’ll need to rent one for this.
-Start cruising up hwy 84 towards Multnomah Falls.
+Start cruising up I-84 towards Multnomah Falls.
 Just the view of the river from your car window is absolutely breathtaking.

-- Beacon Rock – is a short, 1.8 mile round-trip, steep hike on the Washington side of the gorge that is an easy way to get epic views without too much time or effort.
-It’s paved and there are stairs that climb up the steepest parts so it’s okay for the whole family.
+- Beacon Rock – This short (1.8-mile round-trip), but steep hike, on the Washington side of the gorge is an easy way to get epic views without too much time or effort.
+It’s paved and there are stairs that climb up the steepest parts, so it’s okay for the whole family.

-- Angels Rest – this moderate, 4.8 miles out-and-back hike offers love flora and fauna along the well-beaten trail and a spectacular viewpoint at the end.
+- Angels Rest – This moderate, 4.8 miles out-and-back hike offers flora and fauna along the well-beaten trail and a spectacular viewpoint at the end.

-- Dog Mountain – the best time to do this moderate 6.9 mile hike is when the wildflowers are blooming in the spring.
+- Dog Mountain – Another extremely popular hike in Washington state.
+The best time to do this moderate 6.9 mile hike is when the wildflowers are blooming in the spring.
 Check the wildflower report before you go.

 Portland is filled to the brim with darling and unique shops featuring locally made goods.
 You’ll find all kinds of different shops in every little neighborhood of Portland.
-You’ll find upscale shops and art galleries in the Pearl and NW 23rd area and funky clothing and accessory shops along Alberta, Mississippi and Williams across the river.
+There are more upscale shops and art galleries in the Pearl and NW 23rd area, and funky clothing and accessory shops along Alberta, Mississippi, and Williams across the river.

-- Gypsy Chic – for cute, bohemian-style women’s clothing and accessories
+- Zahara Boutique – for cute, bohemian-style women’s clothing and accessories

 - Sloan Boutique – for trendy women’s clothing at a variety of price points